jreid2f/CPP-Programs/README.md

 # (C++) Projects

-These are Projects that were created using the C++ language
+These are projects were developed using the C++ language